 Annie Ellis spoke at the Scientific Research Symposium of the Ovarian Cancer Research Fund on November 13, 2010.

 "My name is Cheryl and I am one of the few women that are diagnosed with Stage 1 ovarian cancer.
 The cancer was found as a result of a follow-up CT scan I had for kidney stones.
+When my CT scan results came back, a cyst was noted on my left ovary, so I was referred to a gynecologist by my physician.

 Hello!
 I was diagnosed with clear cell ovarian cancer on March 31, 1993 at the age of 45 -- a full 20 years ago!